 The Mission and Philosophy

 The Sanctuary by Caimeli is committed to protecting its environment.
-Sustainable farming and yearly planting of new olive trees, collecting rainwater for our needs, and bio-waste feed for the horses are all part of the process.
-We have also installed solar panels for the heating of the swimming pool and frown highly upon plastic bottles for any usage.
-We hope that our guests will understand from their stay their human impact on the biophysical environment, ecosystem, biodiversity and natural resources caused directly or indirectly by their lifestyle and become more environmentally friendly.
+Sustainable farming and yearly planting of new olive trees, collecting of rainwater for our needs, and bio-waste feed for the horses are all part of the process.
+We will be installing both solar and photovoltaic panels for our energy and heating needs of our infinity pool.
+We frown highly upon plastic bottles and offer as a substitute glass bottles for our guests.
+We hope that our guests will understand from their stay the human impact on the biophysical environment, ecosystem, biodiversity and natural resources caused directly or indirectly by their lifestyle and hopefully become more environmentally friendly.

 About James Feinberg

 I was born on a winter’s day in a medium size New England town.
 After college, I spent a short time in both Mississippi and New York City, and then moved to Asia with Hong Kong becoming my home base for the next decade and a half.
 The experiences from living in the most populated area of the world to the empty sand beaches of the region were amazing.
-I plunged into the Asian culture with Yoga, Wing Chung and all the plethora of different cuisines available to me from the lowly hawker stand to the Michelin star restaurants.
-I became influenced by the minimalism and stoicism of the cultures and with the savoir vivre which they embellished.
-Wishing to continue my adventures elsewhere other than Asia, I made a short sojourn in New York was smitten by a blond, blue-eyed Schwaben at Dean and Deluca and began the next chapter of my life in Europe; specifically Germany.
+I plunged into the Asian culture with Yoga, Wing Chung, Kung Fu and all the plethora of different cuisines available to me from the lowly hawker stand to the Michelin star restaurants.
+I became inspired by the minimalism and stoicism of the cultures and with the savoir vivre which they embellished.
+These influences still remain with me to this day.

 “Look deep into nature, and then you will understand everything better.”
 Albert Einstein.